 During exacerbations of COPD.
-Noninvasive ventilation (NIV) in the form of noninvasive positive pressure ventilation (NPPV) is the standard of care for decreasing morbidity and mortality in patients hospitalized with an exacerbation of COPD and acute respiratory failure290-292 (see also Chapter 5).
+Noninvasive ventilation (NIV) in the form of noninvasive positive pressure ventilation (NPPV) is the standard of care for decreasing morbidity and mortality in patients hospitalized with an exacerbation of COPD and acute respiratory failure 310-312 (see also Chapter 5).

 Stable patient.
-In patients with both COPD and obstructive sleep appear there are clear benefits associated with the use of continuous positive airway pressure (CPAP) to improve both survival and the risk of hospital admissions.293
+In patients with both COPD and obstructive sleep apnea there are clear benefits associated with the use of continuous positive airway pressure (CPAP) to improve both survival and the risk of hospital admissions.
+313

-Whether to use NPPV chronically at home to treat patients with acute on chronic respiratory failure following hospitalization remains undetermined and outcome may be affected by persistent hypercapnia.294 A recent multicenter (13 sites) prospective RCT of COPD patients (n=116) with persistent hypercapnia (PaCO2 >53 mmHg) after 2-4 weeks of hospital discharge because an acute episode of exacerbation, compared the effects of home noninvasive ventilation (NIV) plus oxygen compared to home oxygen alone on time to readmission or death.294 Patients with BMI >35 kg/m2, obstructive sleep apnea syndrome, or other causes of respiratory failure were excluded.
+Whether to use NPPV chronically at home to treat patients with acute on chronic respiratory failure following hospitalization remains undetermined and outcome may be affected by persistent hypercapnia.
+A recent multicenter (13 sites) prospective RCT of COPD patients (n=116) with persistent hypercapnia (PaCO $2$ >53 mmHg) after 2-4 weeks of hospital discharge because an acute episode of exacerbation, compared the effects of home noninvasive ventilation (NIV) plus oxygen compared to home oxygen alone on time to readmission or death.
+Patients with BMI >35 kg/m 2 , obstructive sleep apnea syndrome, or other causes of respiratory failure were excluded.
 Of 2,021 patients screened, only 124 (6%) were eligible.
-Results showed that adding home NIV to oxygen therapy significantly prolonged the time to readmission or death within 12 months.294
+Results showed that adding home NIV to oxygen therapy significantly prolonged the time to readmission or death within 12 months.
+314

-Two previous retrospective studies^{295,296} and two of three RCTs^{294,297-300} reported reductions in rehospitalization and improved survival with using NPPV post-hospitalization.
+Two previous retrospective studies^{315,316} and two of three RCTs^{314,317-320} reported reductions in re-hospitalization and improved survival with using NPPV post-hospitalization.
 Two studies reported decreases in mortality and hospitalization rates while another showed no benefit of NPPV for survival.
-Several factors may account for discrepancies: differences in patient selection, underpowered studies, NPPV settings incapable of achieving adequate ventilation, and poor adherence with NPPV therapy.301 NPPV when indicated should be instituted and monitored under the direction of personnel familiar with the process and the devices utilized.^{302,303} In patients with both COPD and obstructive sleep apnea there are clear benefits associated with the use of continuous positive airway pressure (CPAP) to improve both survival and the risk of hospital admissions.293
+Several factors may account for discrepancies: differences in patient selection, underpowered studies, NPPV settings incapable of achieving adequate ventilation, and poor adherence with NPPV therapy.321 NPPV when indicated should be instituted and monitored under the direction of personnel familiar with the process and the devices utilized.^{322,323} In patients with both COPD and obstructive sleep apnea there are clear benefits associated with the use of continuous positive airway pressure (CPAP) to improve both survival and the risk of hospital admissions. $\frac{313}{2}$